WUSTL-CSPL/Gecko/INSTALL.md

 $ ./waf copter
 ```

 At this point, the environment setup is complete.
-You can now follow the instructions in the README.md (Section `Run the demo`) to run the demo.
+You can now follow the instructions in the README.md (Section `Run Gecko`) to run the demo.